DezoCaan/XenoMonstersGenes/README.md

 And I (Dezo The Demon of Madness) most likely won't make any mods anymore.

-Rimworld is owned by Tynan Sylvester
+Rimworld is owned by Tynan Sylvester.